Ariadne auf Naxos

 The show must go on!

 Richard Strauss’s lighthearted opera within an opera is a knowing wink at the world behind the curtain, combining humor with coloratura fireworks and opulent melodies.
-Presented at Cincinnati Opera for the first time in almost 60 years, our brand-new production sets the action in 1950s Cincinnati, complete with a colorful cast of characters inspired by recognizable figures.
+Presented at Cincinnati Opera for the first time in almost 60 years, our brand-new production moves the action to1950s Cincinnati in the home of inventor and entrepreneur Powel Crosley, Jr., complete with a colorful cast of characters inspired by recognizable figures.
 After starring in our 2015 world premiere Morning Star, soprano Twyla Robinson returns to the School for Creative and Performing Arts stage as the eponymous heroine, singing the dual role of Prima Donna/Ariadne.
+Soprano Liv Redpath brings her “youthful timbre and quicksilver bloom” (Parterre) to the role of Zerbinetta.

 New production by Cincinnati Opera.